warmana/cloudant-docs-fork/source/includes/offerings/_bluemix.md

 The Standard plan includes 20GB of data storage.
 Above 20GB,
-you are charged $0.0014 per GB per hour.
+you are charged a defined cost per GB per hour.
+See the <a href="http://cloudant.com/bluemix" target="_blank">Pricing</a> information for the current cost.
 On the Standard plan,
 you can also change the amount of provisioned throughput capacity for lookups, writes and queries.